UCF-Data-Analytics-Group-Project/Final_Project/README.md

 ## Introduction
 ![Customer Churn](churn.png)

 Customer Churn is defined as the percentage of customers that stopped using your company's product or service during a certain time frame.
 It's important because it costs more to acquire new customers than it does to retain existing customers.
+The data we are analyzing was found on Kaggle.
+It consists of data about specific customers and most importantly a column that allows us to know if the customer exited or stayed with the bank.

 ## Results